wissamkontar/Consensus-AV-Analysis/README.md

 1. Download and extract the dataset locally.
 2. Update file paths in the notebook if needed.
 3. Run all cells in `TGSIM_Analysis_Published.ipynb` sequentially.

+Note on hesitation dataset:

+The dataset `Pedestrian_Hesitations_PatternBased.csv` is included as output, but its generating code is still under revision.
+We have appended the dataset for now to ensure full reproducibility until that section is finalized.

+## License

+This project is released under the MIT License.